From Morloch Wiki

 - Cow is often used to refer to the Minotaur race.

 - Crasher is an unaffiliated third party that participates in a battle or battles.

-- Cup is short for "nut cup".
-Used as a way to complain that one guild allied with another guild for the short term.
-People with excessive allies might be derogatively referred to as "nut cuppers".
+- Cup is short for "nut cup."
+Used as a way to complain that one guild allied with another guild on a short term basis.
+People with excessive allies might be derogatorily referred to as "nut cuppers."

 - Deep is a term used to assist friendly characters remove harmful effects by telling them how many debuffs are in front of the effect on the effects bar.
 This is usually used to deal with the Assassin's Shadow Mantle (e.g. "help, SM 4 deep" tells your Priest to cast their removal spell 4 times, thereby freeing you of the Shadow Mantle).